 - remains of human settlements at the coastal fringe (sea level changes may mean that some sites are now underwater)

-Download Scotland's Historic Marine Protected Areas It's also available in Gaelic.
+Download Scotland's Historic Marine Protected Areas (available in English and Gaelic).

 Find out more about our designation priorities and plans in our Designations 2020 Onwards document.

 We are working with Marine Scotland and other partners to create a well-managed network of Marine Protected Areas in the seas around Scotland.